Lora's Latest Post

 The industry is a buzz.
 I listened.
 Remember, I like my coffee black.

-Definition: software maintenance agreement, or SMA, is a legal contract that obligates the software vendor to provide technical support and updates for an existing software product for their customers.
+Definition: A software maintenance agreement, or SMA, is a legal contract that obligates the software vendor to provide technical support and updates for an existing software product for their customers.
 It may also extend the expiration date of certain features, such as new releases or upgrades.
 Source: AI Query

 What To Do?